getgrit/stdlib/.grit/patterns/go/mux_go_v5.md

 The Video API has been moved under the `Video` namespace of the client and methods have been renamed:
 - `AssetsApi.CreateAsset` -> `Video.Assets.New`

-Request parameters must be imported from the `video` package.
+Request parameters must be imported from the `video` package, and some have been renamed:
+- `MasterAccess` -> `PlaybackPolicy

 ```go
 package main